-Indeed, storytellers have, for centuries, attempted to find more complex and interesting ways to structure a narrative.
+Indeed, storytelling has, for centuries, attempted to find more complex and interesting ways to structure a narrative.
 One such way is the “story within a story” framing device.
 This could be: a play within a play; play within a film; TV show within a TV show; a book within a film; film within a film; and so on.

-A Brief History of Storytelling
+A Brief History of Meta-Textual Storytelling